 The rocky reefs complement the removal of commercial net fishing from Corio Bay in 2018.

-Along with these Corio Bay reefs, a second project, worth $1.1 million, was led by The Nature Conservancy with $500,000 from Target One Million.
+Along with these Corio Bay reefs, a second project, worth $1.1 million, was led by The Nature Conservancy with $500,000 from Go Fishing Victoria.
 It has restored shellfish reefs at 9ft Bank in the Geelong Arm by deploying 100 cubic metres of recycled shells from restaurants and the seafood industry.
 The project also included new reefs at Wilson Spit in Geelong Arm, Margaret’s Reef near St Kilda and in Dromana Bay.
 These 3.5 hectares of new reefs were seeded with approximately 3 million oysters and 6 tonnes of blue mussels, which will attract a diversity of fish and aquatic life.

 What are rocky reefs?